abraham-arbelaez/abraham-arbelaez.github.io/_teaching/2024-spring-stat-703.md

 ## Useful links for Students:

 - [Materials](../_teaching/stat-703/materials/materials.md).
-You will find all additional material taylored for this class by me!
+This materials page will take you to all the notebooks for this class developed by me!

 - [Datasets](../_teaching/stat-703/datasets/datasets.md).
-You can find the datasets used.
+This page will take you to the datasets that I used for the notebooks!

 - [Multimedia](../_teaching/stat-703/multimedia/multimedia.md).
-You can find the videos I have recorded going through the code and some concepts.
+This page will take you to some tutorials I have recorded using R.